itsmeVishwajeet/RIO125-AUTOMATED-DETECTION-AND-RECOGNISATION-OF-GRAMATICAL-ERRORS/README.md

 **Objective:**

 The project's objectives include developing an accurate and efficient system for automated grammatical error detection.
-Utilizing machine learning and NLP techniques, the goal is to TKIET, Warananagar  2 create a versatile tool that adapts to diverse writing styles.
+Utilizing machine learning and NLP techniques, the goal is to
+create a versatile tool that adapts to diverse writing styles.
 The project emphasizes user-friendly interfaces, thorough testing, and documentation to ensure robustness and accessibility.
 Continuous improvement, collaboration with mentors, and potential implementation of error